DenuxPlays/DTP/README.md

 ### (main) Goals
 - [ ] provide simple `toToml()` and `fromToml()` methods to convert java objects to TOML and vice versa
-- [ ] Support all TOML v1.0.0 features
+- [ ] support all TOML v1.0.0 features
+- [ ] support complext objetcs with deep inheritance hierarchies